Effects of a Hangover

 Chia Seed for a Hangover?

-There are several underground reports that Organic Chia Seed is used to prevent hangovers, or as a way to lessen the effect of a full-blown hangover.
-While we don't know anyone personally who tried this, it makes sense: Chia contains high levels of vitamins A, B complex, C, and E, as well as ferulates and many phytonutrients—all of which help the body get rid of unwanted toxins, and all of which are depleted by alcohol.
+There are several underground reports that chia seed is used to prevent hangovers, or as a way to lessen the effect of a full-blown hangover.
+While we don't know anyone personally who tried this, it makes sense: Chia contains high levels of vitamins A, B complex, C, and E, as well as ferulates and many phytonutrients - all of which help the body get rid of unwanted toxins, and all of which are depleted by alcohol.
 Furthermore, chia is hydrating, so it can prevent and treat the dehydration caused by alcohol.
 To try this yourself, after a night of hitting the town, stir 1 tablespoon of chia into a glass of water before going to bed.
 Repeat upon waking if needed.

 - Alcohol in the Diabetics Diet (Food Fitness)

 - Aging and Alcohol Abuse (Seniors Section)